RunOrVeith/SyNEThesia/README.md

 - [ ] Implement a discriminatory net that assesses aesthetic appeal
 - [ ] Implement concurrent audio play and inference (streaming mode with audio)
 - [ ] Inference only goes through one song at the moment, not multiple
-- [ ] Unroll in time to compare current with previous frame
 - [ ] Predict the wav directly, this allows to listen to images
-- [ ] Enforce more colors
 - [ ] Decay crop size during training
 - [ ] Speed up training
 - [ ] Implement all ToDo's in the code